Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Prognostic factors for hepatoblastoma

-The prognosis (chance of recovery) and treatment options for hepatoblastoma depend on the following:
+The prognosis for hepatoblastoma depends on the following:

-For hepatoblastoma that recurs (comes back) after initial treatment, the prognosis and treatment options depend on the following:
+For hepatoblastoma that comes back after initial treatment, the prognosis depends on the following:

 Hepatoblastoma may be cured if the tumor is small and can be completely removed by surgery.